shahidsiddiqui786/SendX_Backend_Assignment/README.md

 ## Concurrent Version
+- Created a fix number of workers who will be doing the downloading task concurrently.
 - Created a API Endpoint `http://localhost:9090/fetchall` which will take a list of urls and retry limit and return the response as follows.